 Helps with the costs of caring for orphaned children or children who are unable to be cared for by their parents.

 - care for the child at least 35% of the time, and either

-- care for a child where one parent is deceased and the other parent is in prison, a psychiatric or nursing home, or is of unknown whereabouts, or
+- one parent is deceased and the other parent is imprisoned for at least 10 years, in a psychiatric institution or nursing home for an indefinite period, their whereabouts are unknown, or

-- care for a child who is a refugee and the parents are outside of Australia or of unknown whereabouts
+- the child is a refugee and both parents are outside of Australia or their whereabouts are unknown

 Eligibility & payment rates

 You may be eligible for Double Orphan Pension if all of the following apply:

 - you provide care for the child at least 35% of the time